 Making small adjustments to our daily lives in terms of our vision, passion, discipline and conscience can have payback in ways that will appear amazing in a generation.
 Building family and community builds a better world.

-For the sake of our children, I challenge you to become a leader.
+For the sake of our children, I challenge you to take these important nine steps to become a leader.

 Leaders Innovate